writinginashes/writinginashes/README.md

 - 🔭 I’m currently working on [The Odin Project](https://www.theodinproject.com/) to get a hang of web development.

 - 🌱 I’m currently learning **python, swift, html, css and javascript** while getting used to coding.
 It's a lot but very rewarding.

-- 💻 Also I've been studying Python with [Free Code Camp](https://www.freecodecamp.org/learn/scientific-computing-with-python/)
+- 💻 Also I've been studying Python with [Free Code Camp](https://www.freecodecamp.org/learn/scientific-computing-with-python/) where I've been building projects to keep learning.

 - 📫 My email contact is **ash.arikirevula@gmail.com**